-Perhaps you’re a UX designer interested in getting a Design Thinking certification.
-Maybe you’re a CEO or manager considering a Design Thinking certification for your team.
+Perhaps you’re a UX designer interested in getting a design thinking certification.
+Maybe you’re a CEO or manager considering one for your team.
 Either way, you’ll want to know whether or not it’s worthwhile—and, if it is, how to go about making it happen.

-In this article, we’ll tell you everything you need to know about getting a Design Thinking certification—including how it can benefit both your design career and your business in general.
-We’ll also list some of the best programs and courses offering a Design Thinking certification.
+In this article, we’ll tell you everything you need to know about getting a design thinking certification—including how it can benefit your design career and your business.
+We’ll also list some of the best programs and courses offering one.

 We’ve divided our guide as follows—feel free to skip ahead to the relevant section: